 I remember the day I arrived in New York City from Johannesburg, South Africa.
 It was 8 a.m.
-I had just disembarked a 16-hour flight.
-I had two suitcases, a faux fur coat, and a jumpy tummy.
+I had just disembarked from a 16-hour flight.
+I had two suitcases, a faux fur coat and a jumpy tummy.
 This was my new home, my new life, and I knew not a single soul.
 What I did have, however, was a blueprint of the way things were going to unfold for me here.
-My plans were naive, highly impractical, and written in ink.
+My plans were naive, highly impractical and written in ink.

 Since that day, I am happy to report that absolutely nothing has turned out the way I thought it would.

 And I have to say, I am exceptionally pleased about that.

 It left me with no option other than to learn how “to be able to get a little lost and then figure out the way back,” as written by Rebecca Solnit in A Field Guide to Getting Lost.
 It helped me learn how to be resilient.

 I’ve realized that being resilient is much less about finding an impenetrable shield of invincibility than it is about cultivating ways in which to accept and adapt to your current reality; to the inevitable yet unexpected turns in the road.
 It isn’t about fighting for what you want to happen, but about moving through what is happening.

 When you look at the definition of resilience, this becomes even more clear.
 “The definition of resilience is adapting and responding positively to stress and misfortune,” Ellen Hendriksen, Ph.D., writes in an article for Psychology Today.

 Resilience isn’t something we’re born with or without.
 It’s a skill we can acquire and sharpen at any time, and one of the main ways we can do that is by practicing acceptance.